Yale University, 1980-84

 Current and upcoming Administration

-Head of Modern English Literature, English Section, University of Lausanne, from 2010.
+Head of Modern English Literature Domain, English Dept, University of Lausanne

-Responsible, with Anita Auer (Head of Linguistics) for MA foreign student admissions, 2013 – Dec 2016.
+Responsible, with Anita Auer (Head of Linguistics) for MA foreign student admissions

 Elected Member of Conseil de Faculté, Faculty of Arts, University of Lausanne, from 2012.

-Elected Member of Commission de Personnel de l’Unil, from 2016.
+Elected Member of Faculty Commission for Cours de Vacances, from 2015.

 Coordinator, with Prof Denis Renevey, of English Department Research Seminar Series, 2014 – June 2016.